This post contains collections of products that I personally recommend (it may contain affiliate links).

 Make it a Board for One or Two

-The best part about this board is that each one is meant for an individual.
+The best part about this board is that each pretzel is meant for an individual.
 So if it’s only you, then just heat up one pretzel.
-If it’s you and your quarantine-mate, make it for two.
-Honestly this is the perfect hearty snack or light meal.
+If it’s you and a pal, make it for two.
+It’s the perfect hearty snack or light meal.
+Having a party?
+Put out a bunch of mini versions as finger food!
 The pretzel takes the place of crackers or crostini.
 With the addition of some salty cheeses or sliced meats, every bite will be a different delicious experience.

 How to Make Your Pretzel Board

 A very important tip before you start!
 You want to serve the pretzel warm, but not hot.
 If you put cheese right next to it, straight out of the oven, your cheese will probably be compromised.
 I let mine cool until I could easily hold the pretzel in my hand before adding the other ingredients onto the board.